INSUBCONTINENT EXCLUSIVE:

 Last month, the world's biggest economy said it would impose tariffs on steel and aluminium imports from most trading partners, including

-imports, she wouldn't consider American brands when the time comes to buy a new car."With the tariff, I would have to pay tax of 100,000
+the trade tensions resulted in pricier United States imports, she wouldn't consider American brands when the time comes to buy a new

-his business (Reuters)Liu Anqi, 25, has just opened a bakery in Beijing with her friend
+runs a wine store, said the tariffs won't have any impact on his business (Reuters)Liu Anqi, 25, has just opened a bakery in Beijing with

 She also teaches customers how to make cakes with a brand of flour that uses only wheat from the United States and Canada."Flour is one of